Garathd/vidx-video-sharing/README.md

 - As a user I want to be able to create an account
 - As a user I want to be able to create, edit and delete videos
-- As a user I want to view other users videos
+- As a user I want to view other user’s videos
 - As a user I want the ability to save other users videos
-- As a user I want to be able to vote on other users videos as well as them with my videos
+- As a user I want to be able to vote on other user’s videos as well as them with my videos
 - As a user I want be able to see a videos score
 - As a user I want to see if I have already voted on a video
 - As a user I want to be able to log out of my account